Timeline for Requesting a Committee Letter and Applying to Health Professional Schools

-Study for MCAT exam.
+Study and register for MCAT exam.
 Lookup application deadlines.

 Qualified students can apply to the AAMC Fee Assistance Program, which can help you with the costs of MCAT preparation, MCAT exam fees, and AMCAS application fees.
 Benefits are never retroactive (cannot be applied to fees you need to pay before you are approved for assistance), so check their guidelines carefully.

 Students should also be working on develping their personal statement or essay.
 This should be a representation of yourself and why you are interested in pursuing the field that you are applying for.